Armando Manzanero: Career

 In 1950, at the age of fifteen, he composed his first melody titled Nunca en el Mundo (Never in the World), of which twenty-one versions in different languages have been recorded to date.
 The following year he began his professional career as a pianist.

 In 1957 he was signed as musical director by the Mexican branch of CBS International and as Musical Promoter for EMI, becoming the next year the pianist of Latin American artists such as Pedro Vargas, Lucho Gatica and Raphael.

 In 1959, an executive of RCA Victor urged him to record his first album of love songs, which he named Mi Primera Grabación (My First Record).

 In 1965 he won first place at the Festival de la Canción (Song Festival) in Miami with the song Cuando Estoy Contigo (When I'm With You).

 In 1970, his song "Somos Novios" was reissued with new lyrics by Sid Wayne, composer for Elvis Presley.
 The English version, "It's Impossible", was performed by Perry Como and was nominated for a Grammy.

 In 1978 he won first place at the Mallorca Festival in Spain, with the song Señor Amor (Mister Love).
 In 1982, the song Corazón Amigo (Heart Friend), was honored at the Yamaha Festival.
 In 1993 Billboard magazine gave him an award for his excellent musical career.

 In 2011, Manzanero became President of and one of the main directors of the Asociación Nacional de Autores y Compositores (Mexican National Association of Authors and Composers).
 He also served as Vice President of the association from 1982 through 2011.
 His work in defense of copyright laws has strengthened this organization and has given it international acclaim.

 His work has been performed by singers such as Tito Rodriguez, Frank Sinatra, Elvis Presley, Shirley Bassey, Andrea Bocelli, Raquel Bitton, Tony Bennett, Laura Pausini, Alejandro Fernández, Perry Como, Luis Miguel, Franck Pourcel, Paul Mauriat, Ray Conniff, María Martha Serra Lima, Mina, Claudio Nicoletti, Raphael, Roberto Carlos, Christina Aguilera, Dionne Warwick, Manoella Torres, Marco Antonio Muñiz, Angelica Maria, José José, Tania Libertad, Lucero, Cristian Castro, and Il Divo, Carmen París, as well as with pianist Raúl di Blasio and others.

-Manzanero composed more than four hundred songs, fifty of which have given him international fame.
+Manzanero composed more than four hundred songs, fifty of which achieved international fame.
 He participated in numerous radio and television shows, recorded more than thirty albums, and composed the musical scores of several movies.
 During the fifty years of his musical career, Manzanero gave performances all over Latin America, particularly in São Paulo (Brazil), Buenos Aires (Argentina), El Metropolitan (Mexico), the Teresa Carreño Theater of Caracas (Venezuela), Madison Square Garden (New York), and many other cities in Europe and Asia.